clementcolne/php-mvc-start-package/README.md

 # php-mvc-start-package

 This repository is a template of PHP MVC architecture.
+You are free to use it for your projects for a fast start.
+No license is applied.</br>

 <h2>How to use this template ?</h2>